lbryio/spec/index.md

   <dt>create</dt>
   <dd>Makes a new claim.</dd>
   <dt>update</dt>
-  <dd>Changes the value or amount of an existing claim.
-Updates do not change the claim ID, so an updated claim retains any supports attached to it. </dd>
+  <dd>Changes the value or amount of an existing claim, without changing the claim ID.</dd>
   <dt>abandon</dt>
   <dd>Withdraws a claim, freeing the associated credits to be used for other purposes.</dd>
 </dl>

+#### Supports

+A _support_ is an additional transaction type that lends its _amount_ to an existing claim.

+A support contains a claim ID, and amount, and nothing else.
+Supports function analogously to claims in terms of [Claim Operations](#claim-operations) and [Claim Statuses](#claim-statuses).

 #### Claimtrie